TodePond/TodePondDotCom/wikiblogardenite/one/year/readme.md

 I still find it hard to write about my teaching days because it makes me quite emotional, but I hope to do it more in the future.

-The difficulty pushed me to adopt a 'fractured' writing style which makes use of lots of interspersed little snippets of story.
+The difficulty pushed me to adopt a fractured writing style which makes use of lots of interspersed little snippets of story.
 I have grown to love this approach and I now use it often.

-Here are some posts that make use of cutout style:
+Here are some posts that make use of that cutout style:

 - [Cardboard cutouts](https://www.todepond.com/wikiblogarden/london/cardboard/cutouts/)
 - [Vomit diaries](https://www.todepond.com/wikiblogarden/health/vomit/diaries/introduction/)
 - [I went to an algorave](https://www.todepond.com/wikiblogarden/scrappy-fiddles/sharing/normalising/live/)
-- Opening at heart of clojure (still writing this one)
+- Opening at heart of clojure (still working on this one)

 ## Just practice